Joyce Kakuramatsi Kikafunda

 Joyce Kakuramatsi Kikafunda is a Ugandan diplomat and academic who has served as High Commissioner of Uganda to the United Kingdom since 2013.
 A professor of agriculture and food science at Makerere University, she has been involved with projects to eradicate poverty and reduce childhood malnutrition.
-She was also a member of the Board of Trustees of the International Rice Research Institute from 2010-2015.
+She was also a member of the Board of Trustees of the International Rice Research Institute from 2010 to 2015.

+Personal life

-At the age of 60 year she was blessed with her first child and at the age of 63 she was blessed with quadruplets and on the 23th of August 2024 she will be launching her fourth book titled," Triumph Over Adversity-My Extraordinary Life's Journey." at Kampala Serena Hotel.
+Kikafunda her first child and at the age of 60, and had quadruplets at age 63.